 On Aug.
 31, 2020, Alberta's Chief Medical Officer of Health released CMOH order 33-2020, which outlines the requirements for non-medical mask use for Grade 4 to 12 students, all staff, and visitors in indoor spaces, including on school buses and shared areas, such as hallways.
 On Sept.
 8, 2020, all school jurisdictions received a letter from Alberta's Chief Medical Officer of Health restating and clarifying guidance for school re-entry.
 On October 7, 2020, she and Health Minister Tyler Shandro, announced the likelihood of more stringent health measures should numbers of COVID-19 cases continue to increase in especially Edmonton and surrounding areas.
 On October 8, 2020, Dr. Hinshaw, Chief Medical Officer, noted in the media that changes are voluntary but may become mandatory.
+Our school jurisdiction partnered with three other jurisdictions to make a public statement that there will be no extracurricular school athletics at this time and reconsideration will be given to athletics after Christmas Break.

-In addition, there is an updated Alberta's Daily Checklist, which is to continue to be used daily by students and staff and anyone who enters schools and division buildings.
-The information has stayed the same, but the symptoms that legally require someone to isolate are highlighted.
+In addition, the updated Alberta's Daily Checklist is to continue to be used daily by students, staff and anyone who enters schools and division buildings.
+The information has changed to be more specific about symptoms that legally require someone to isolate are highlighted.
 Just a reminder that any changes to information about public health measures are communicated at www.alberta.ca/returntoschool.